jhall270/cs373-writeups/week2/CS373_week2.md

  This runs from the command line.
 It is easiest to put the .exe file and the memory dump file in the same folder.
 Then run volatility on the memory dump with some plugin option.
 These are some plugins which I ran:

  imageinfo
- This is useful for identifying the profile.
-In this case Win7SP0x86 Then other plugins can be run with --profile=Win7SP0x86 attribute
+ -This is useful for identifying the profile.
+In this case Win7SP0x86 -Then other plugins can be run with --profile=Win7SP0x86 attribute

  ![Image](volatility_imageinfo.PNG "imageinfo")

  psscan
-this lists the processes which were running on the system
+-this lists the processes which were running on the system

  ![Image](volatility_psscan.PNG "psscan")

  dlllist <pid>
- this displays the dlls called by a particular process identifying
+ -this displays the dlls called by a particular process identifying

  ![Image](volatility_dlllist.PNG "dlllist")

  netscan
- this displays network activity
+ -this displays network activity

  deskscan
- shows the different desktops which the processes are assigned to
+ -shows the different desktops which the processes are assigned to

  getsids
- displays which user rights the processes are running under
+ -displays which user rights the processes are running under

  timeliner --output=body
- creates a timeline of events including processes and network activity
+ -creates a timeline of events including processes and network activity

  mftparser --output=body
- outputs master file table $MFT
+ -outputs master file table $MFT

 ##### Windows Registry
 Hierarchical database storing configuration data for users, devices, and more.
 It contains tons of information and timestamps recording what was accessed, by whom, and when.